-Some of the most detailed usability data comes from a study by Notre Dame University web developer, Erik Runyon.
+Some of the most detailed usability data come from a study by Notre Dame University web developer, Erik Runyon.
 He found it was not uncommon for the first slide in an auto-rotating slider to get 50% of the clicks.

 It may not be an issue whether a user doesn’t see all of the slides, as long as the slider does not provide the only way to access some of the features or products.

 When Baymard tested the Toys’R’Us mobile website, they found that the only way to access the ‘gift finder’ was through a slide on the home page carousel that users couldn’t easily find, even though they were actively looking for it.

 What you need to do if using a slider is to make sure the most important, highest performing slide is first because most people will never see the second.

 2. Many sliders rotate too quickly or too slowly